What is Counselling?

 Can I bring a family member or a friend with me to my sessions?

-Yes, you can bring a friend or family member to our initial assessment, but I ask that they attend for only the first 10 minutes as we complete the counsellor and client counselling contract, but would then ask if they can wait in our waiting room.
-At all of Morgan Walker Counselling practise locations there is a waiting room for a friend or family member to wait for you.
-It is best that friends and family don’t attend in the counselling appointments as I want to give all my focus for you.
+Yes, you can bring a friend or family member to our initial assessment, but I ask that they wait in our waiting room.
+It is best that friends and family don’t attend in the counselling appointments as I want to give all my focus to you.

 *with couples counselling the couple need to attend all counselling appointments together.